busbud/firely/README.md

 ```
 Really inefficient.

-Another approach is to use OrderArrayBlock.
-You will use one firebase entry:
+Another approach is to use OrderedArrayBlock.
+You will use one Firebase entry:

 ```json
 {